-If you practice look at conflicting ideas, by developing commentary on the ideas and working out the relationships between them, you will you will be able to develop your own thoughts.
+If you practice looking at conflicting ideas, by developing commentary on the ideas and working out the relationships between them, you will be able to develop your own thoughts.

 Learners who practice looking at conflicting ideas are able to develop their own thoughts. .